PennyLaneAI/qml/whatisqml.rst

 :html:`<br>`

-While a lot of research focuses on ideal, universal quantum processing units (QPUs) whose development is still a thing of the future, a large share of quantum machine learning is interested in near-term quantum devices :cite:`farhi2018classification` :cite:`schuld2018circuit` :cite:`grant2018hierarchical` :cite:`liu2018differentiable`.
+While a lot of research focuses on ideal universal quantum processing units (QPUs) whose development is still a thing of the future, a large share of quantum machine learning is interested in near-term quantum devices :cite:`farhi2018classification` :cite:`schuld2018circuit` :cite:`grant2018hierarchical` :cite:`liu2018differentiable`.